renanluis/youtube-search-lib/README.md

 # YouTube Search
 This library could be used to search a specific query string on YouTube.
+OBS: Rate limiting can be applied.

 ## Usage